Caesar Salad in Peppered Parmesan Bowls

 - 1/4 cup creamy Caesar salad dressing

 - In a small bowl, toss cheese with pepper.
 Heat a small nonstick skillet over medium heat.
-Evenly sprinkle 1/4 cup cheese mixture into pan to form a 6-in. circle; cook, uncovered, until bubbly and edges are golden brown, about 1-2 minutes.
+Evenly sprinkle 1/4 cup cheese mixture into pan to form a 6-in. circle; cook, uncovered, until bubbly and edges are golden brown, 1-2 minutes.
 Remove skillet from heat; let stand 15 seconds.

 - Using a spatula, carefully remove cheese and immediately drape over an inverted 4-oz. ramekin; press cheese gently to form a bowl.
 Cool completely.
 Repeat with remaining cheese, making eight bowls.